You have a business and you want to sell lots, or am I wrong?

 – Urgent call to action

-But those texts with less than 50 points will be a total failure.
+But those pieces of copy with less than 50 points will be a total failure.

-So, all in all, if you can get to the Big Idea and express it really well with a headline that intrigues the reader, you’ve already have a lot of chances to succeed.
+So, all in all, if you can get to the Big Idea and express it well with a headline that intrigues the reader, you already have a lot of chances to succeed.

-Then, if you are able to develop this idea in the lead and put the reader in the right mood, that is, if he or she is open to your offer and has no objections, you are guaranteed success even if the rest of the copy is not that good.
+Then, if you can develop this idea in the lead and put the reader in the right mood, that is, if they are open to your offer and have no objections, you are guaranteed success even if the rest of the copy is not that good.

 With this preliminary I just wanted you to realise how important it is to have a Big Idea, because, without it, I doubt very much that you can sell anything.